There are many stresses that come with moving heavy, expensive equipment to a long-distance location,…

-- See to it that the equipment is in a reasonable position to ensure that there is the adequate volume to put the boom or the bucket on.
+- See to it that the equipment is in a reasonable position to ensure that there is adequate volume to put the boom or the bucket on.

-- Drive the equipment on the low bed from the rear, not front in the event that the transport company only provides the lowboy without removable gooseneck.
+- Drive the equipment on the low bed from the rear, not the front in the event that the transport company only provides the lowboy without a removable gooseneck.
 It isn’t easy because of the big difference in height.
 However, driving it slowly and ensuring precision are necessary things to do to ensure safe transportation.
 Use arm lifting equipment (for such equipment as the excavator) properly.